All new vending machines are not created equal, so spend some time and do your homework now before you have problems later.

 Another rule is you don’t’ want to buy a machine that has just come out.
 Usually, there are too many problems, and then they come out with the updates to solve the problem.

-When looking at purchasing drink vending machines, you want to buy the same type of vending machine that the bottlers “Coke, Pepsi, Dr. Pepper” purchase.
+When looking at purchasing drink vending machines, you want to buy the same type of machine that the bottlers “Coke, Pepsi, Dr. Pepper” purchase.
 When these bottlers get ready to buy, they have engineering testing laboratories that they put the machine through then place in cold weather, hot weather, sleet, and all different conditions.

 They know what is good and bad.
 When purchasing a vending machine for outdoors, it must be outdoor approved.
 It will say this on the serial plate.
-If you place an indoor vending machine outdoors, you are inviting yourself for a lawsuit from one of the TV lawyers that hover around daytime TV.
+If you place an indoor machine outdoors, you are inviting yourself for a lawsuit from one of the TV lawyers that hover around daytime TV.

 Buy the right size machine based on the needs of the account.
 There is no need to purchase a large snack machine when you have 20 employees.
-With a large snack vending machine, you must have the volume, or everything goes stale.
+With a large snack machine, you must have the volume, or everything goes stale.

 The shelf life on snacks are usually: